 Do you seek attention all the time?
 Do you use your physical appearance to gain attention and appreciation from others?
 Then you may have a histrionic personality disorder (HPD).
 It is a mental condition that leads to attention-seeking behavior and disrupts your daily life.

 What is histrionic personality disorder?

-Originally identified as hysterical personality disorder, HPD is a psychiatric disorder that is characterized by excessive attention-seeking responses and intense emotionality.
-People with histrionic personality disorder have poor sense of self-worth, low self-esteem and they have a strong need for gaining approval and validation from others.
+Originally identified as a hysterical personality disorder, HPD is a psychiatric disorder that is characterized by excessive attention-seeking responses and intense emotionality.
+People with histrionic personality disorder have a poor sense of self-worth, low self-esteem and they have a strong need for gaining approval and validation from others.

 So if you tend to behave inappropriately and dramatically most of the time and feel an overwhelming need to get noticed, then it is likely that you are a histrionic person.

 According to the American Psychiatric Association, a histrionic personality disorder is “a pattern of excessive emotion and attention-seeking.”
 The condition is categorized as a Cluster B personality disorder, which includes borderline personality disorder, narcissistic personality disorder, antisocial personality disorder, and histrionic personality disorder.

 This group of personalities is usually overly emotional, dramatic, and engages in unpredictable behavior.
 If you belong to this personality, then you may likely consider everything in an extremely emotional way.
 This may lead to inappropriate or unacceptable behavior at times, especially when you are in a social or professional setting.

 In fact, you may feel upset, unappreciated, and uncomfortable when you are not the center of attention in your current environment.

 The disorder can develop during early childhood or even during adulthood.
 It has been observed that HPD affects approximately 2-3% of the population.
 Although men and women are affected equally, some studies show that more women are affected than men.